MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/conversiongoalcounttype.md

 ---
-title: ConversionGoalCountType Value Set ms.service: bing-ads-campaign-management-service ms.topic: article
+title: ConversionGoalCountType Value Set - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines how your conversions are recorded within your chosen conversion window.
 ---
-# ConversionGoalCountType Value Set
+# ConversionGoalCountType Value Set - Campaign Management
 Defines how your conversions are recorded within your chosen conversion window.

 For example, you track two conversions: leads and sales.
 You pick *Unique* for leads and *All* for sales.
 When one ad click turns into two leads and two sales, it's counted as three conversions: one for the unique lead, and two for all the sales.